Introduction – Who are the Branch Davidians?

 Bus and Tunnel

-There is very little left of the bus, but you can find it easily by following the tunnel roof into the overgrown area under a tree.
+There is very little left of the bus which was buried and used as a storm shelter, but you can find it easily by following the tunnel roof into the overgrown area under a tree.
 In the picture below was taken looking toward the bus / tunnel roof from the chapel, (the “weed line” in the background indicates the edge of the underground area – the road is to the left).